You will find us on the remote, little known and utterly beautiful tropical island of Principe.

 This is the smallest of the two islands that make up São Tomé and Principe, Africa’s second smallest nation.
 Located in the Gulf of Guinea, these islands were once scattered with plantation houses, making them one of the world’s largest producers of chocolate.

-Today, most of the plantations (Roças) have been absorbed back into the local communities, but Roça Sundy has been transformed into an affordable guest house comprising just twelve en-suite rooms for lovers of nature, sustainability and escape.
+Today, most of the plantations (Roças) have been absorbed back into the local communities, but Roça Sundy has been transformed into an affordable guest house comprising just fifteen en-suite rooms for lovers of nature, sustainability and escape.

 Welcome to Roça Sundy, our beautifully restored cocoa plantation house in the heart of the African rainforest.